 - I’m terrible in front of the camera.

 - I don’t know how to do the editing, or I don’t have the time.

 So, let me give you some tips and impetus, because the longer you procrastinate, the more you will lose out.
 Make sure you read to the end!

-Creating videos for yourself, your brand and your products is vital these days.
-Your potential customers are time poor; they want to consume information in bite sized chunks, and most importantly they want to know who they are engaging with or buying from!
+Creating videos for yourself, your brand and your products are vital these days.
+Your potential customers are time poor; they want to consume information in bite-sized chunks, and most importantly they want to know who they are engaging with or buying from!

-So, let’s talk about those hurdles that stop you making videos.
+So, let’s talk about those hurdles that stop you from making videos.

 What will I talk about?
 Video marketing and ‘social selling’ needs to be subtle.
 Think of your videos merely as teaching tools to help your audience.
 Share some really helpful tips.
 If your audience likes your tips, they’ll seek you out for more information.
 Depending on where you are publishing your videos, you should be adding links to your website, offer pages, social media accounts and so on.

 I don’t have good camera gear.
 Just another excuse!